Kagami/mpv_frame_info/README.md

 and can therefore be invoked with this key.
 You can create different bindings by adding `<yourkey> script_binding frame_info` to `input.conf`.

 Press `i` to toggle info displaying, press `Ctrl+s` to make the screenshot with info.
-NOTE: script doesn't work correctly with OSC, you need to disable it.

 #### License

 mpv_frame_info - Show frame info with mpv

-Written in 2015 by Kagami Hiiragi <kagami@genshiken.org>
+Written in 2015-2016 by Kagami Hiiragi <kagami@genshiken.org>

 To the extent possible under law, the author(s) have dedicated all copyright and related and neighboring rights to this software to the public domain worldwide.
 This software is distributed without any warranty.